Strengthening Southeast Asia's Pandemic Preparedness at the CoEPP Dialogue 2025

 Shaping the Future

-CoEPP drives preparedness from a bottom-up approach, leveraging the Red Cross Red Crescent Movement's deep access to communities to strengthen community resilience and readiness in managing disease outbreaks of varying scales.
+CoEPP drives preparedness from a bottom-up approach, working collectively through the Red Cross Red Crescent Movement's access to communities to strengthen community resilience and readiness in managing disease outbreaks of varying scales.
 Southeast Asia remains at the centre of global attention regarding emerging infectious diseases due to its diversity and dynamic landscape of rapid social, environmental and demographic change.

 It is through this localised, inclusive, and sustained investment in preparedness that Southeast Asia can stand ready – before the next crisis strikes.